 Delizon Publishers prefer to work with literary agents.
 However authors who do not have literary agents must register in our online community and work directly with our regional sales directors to organise book promotions and handle every other business related to the work.
 We will need them to be a fully committed and integral part of the process, both pre- and post-publication.
 This is no problem for authors who have strong passion and willing to put in some time in marketing their work.

 What is direct online submission and how does it work?

 Our direct online submission, involving users voting, is one of the ways to control the quality and number of manuscripts we consider for publication.
 When you submit your manuscript, it passes through a voting system.
-The manuscript will be published as soon as it attracts enough votes - that is five votes.
+The manuscript may be considered for publication as soon as it attracts enough votes - that is five votes.
 Only registered members of Delizon Publishers community are eligible to participate in the online submission process.